adam-bauer-34/BMH-delayed-learning-reprod/README.md

 ## Known issues

-The only figures that were not able to be reproduced on a member of the World Bank Group's Reproducibility team's computer were scripts `si07` and `si08`.
-These figures were verified virtually, with a team member joining via video call and watching the code run on the author's laptop.
+The only figures that were not able to be reproduced on a member of the World Bank Group's Reproducibility team's computer were scripts `si07` and `si11`. `si07`  was verified virtually, with a team member joining via video call and watching the code run on the author's laptop. `si11` remains slightly different between the reproducer's run and the lead authors.

-The hypothesized reason is that both `si07` and `si08` have highly convex objective functions, which requires more powerful hardware to solve precisely than what was available to the reproducibility team member.
-The team member got an `optimal_inaccurate` solution during optimization.
+The hypothesized reason is that the simulations required for `si07` and `si11` have highly convex objective functions, which requires more powerful hardware to solve precisely than what was available to the reproducibility team member.
+The team member got an `optimal_inaccurate` solution during optimization step of `si07`.
 The code will throw an error when anything other than an `optimal` solution is found.
-It was verified that the original author of the code gets an `optimal` solution when the `si07` and `si08` codes are run.
+It was verified that the original author of the code gets an `optimal` solution when the `si07` code is run.

+For `si11`, what is plotted is the optimal carbon price for each run, which is the Lagrange dual of emissions reductions in the model.
+This is found by solving the KCP dual optimization problem, which is even more sensitive to highly nonlinear objective functions than the minimization step itself (which is required for `si07` and throws errors for the World Bank team member).
+While the results for a given user may vary, the overall qualitative implications of the figure as discussed in the paper hold for both the World Bank team member and the original author.

 If a user gets an `optimal_inaccurate` solution for either of these codes, one possible course of action is to edit the `scale` parameter found in the `codes/simulation_mains/invRec_RiskPrem_cvxpy_main.py` file.
 This can be found on lines 34 through 42.
 This issue of scaling the objective function is common in optimization.